Time to Buy Beat-Down Kelso Technologies Inc. (KIQ) Stock? Here is the INSIGHT

 Kelso Technologies Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4800 on 02/09/21, with the lowest value was $0.5293 for the same time period, recorded on 01/05/21.

-The company’s shares, operating in the sector of Industrials managed to top a trading volume set approximately around 2066781 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Industrials managed to top a trading volume set approximately around 8360367 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the Kelso Technologies Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.